Mental Health Groups

 WHO: 2SLGBTQIA+ community members and allies who want neurodivergence-affirming support around social anxiety.

-FACILITATORS: Anja Hess, RCC 18489 and Alyx Monteith
+FACILITATORS: Anja Hess, RCC 18489 and another member of our team

 This group offers a neurodivergence-affirming space to 2SLGBTQIA+ community members and allies.
 Learn how to ride the waves of stress and anxiety with like-minded people!